Shout (Tears for Fears song)

-"Shout" is a song by English pop rock band Tears for Fears, released as the second single from their second studio album, Songs from the Big Chair (1985), on 23 November 1984.
+"Shout" is a song by the English pop rock band Tears for Fears, released as the second single from their second studio album, Songs from the Big Chair (1985), on 23 November 1984.
 Roland Orzabal is the lead singer on the track, and he described it as "a simple song about protest".
 The single became the group's fourth top 5 hit on the UK Singles Chart, peaking at No. 4 in January 1985.
 In the US, it reached No. 1 on the Billboard Hot 100 on 3 August 1985 and remained there for three weeks; also topping the Cash Box chart.
 "Shout" became one of the most successful songs of 1985, eventually reaching No. 1 in multiple countries.

 Featuring a repetitive hook and a synth-drone throughout, "Shout" is regarded as one of the most recognizable songs from the mid-eighties, with Chris True of AllMusic viewing it as Tears for Fears' defining moment.
 The song has been covered, remixed and sampled by many artists since its release.
 In 2010, it was used as the basis for the UK chart-topping song "Shout" (performed by an ensemble featuring Dizzee Rascal and James Corden), an unofficial anthem of the England football team in the 2010 FIFA World Cup.